 I love visiting classrooms during holidays, especially Valentine’s Day.
 There are so many fun ways to decorate and celebrate with hearts.
 Are you helping with a party this year?
 Possibly a room parent?
 We’re here to help with your classroom party ideas.

-Party Tip: It works really well to have rotating stations during your party.
+Party Tip: It works really well to have rotating stations for your classroom party ideas.
 You can easily fill 1 hour with 4-5 stations set up around the room.
 Each station sharing something different for the kids to create, play, craft, and eat for about 10-15 minutes at a time.
 You can always gather everyone together at the end to eat their snack and listen to a story.

 Valentine’s Classroom Party Ideas Games: